 If you want to enjoy a glass of wine or enjoy a cold beer, know that you will not find alcoholic beverages in the area, in restaurants, or in shops (except in Bizerte).
 On the other hand, you can do so with us, as we have a small selection of local wines that you can taste and discover.

 If you are adept of vegetarian cooking, we can sometimes, depending on our availability, offer you a vegetarian table d’hôte or a vegetarian cooking workshop.

 In general, having a car facilitates most travel in Tunisia, especially outside major cities, but it is not a requirement.

 If you arrive from the airport, we can arrange for your transfer to Villa Sounine (which is generally preferable after a tiring trip).

 Public transport, mainly by “louage” (collective taxi) is very inexpensive, but also restrictive, and rather suitable for those who want a total immersion experience in the local culture.

 Once Arrived, How Do You Get From Place to Place…

 At the Villa, you can use the local taxis for your transportation around the area.
 If you mainly want to rest, this may be an appropriate solution and the most viable.

-If, on the other hand, you plan to do a lot of excursions throughout the region, it’s better to opt for a car, which will make your life much easier and will be cheaper in the end!
+If, on the other hand, you plan to do a lot of walks and excursions throughout the region, it’s better to opt for a car, which will make your life much easier and will be cheaper in the end!